LinguaLatina/lingualatina.github.io/README.md

 # lingualatina.github.io

-Source for the project home page at <https://lingualatina.github.io/>.
+Source for the home page of the *Lingua Latina Legenda* project.
+See <https://lingualatina.github.io/>.